spacetelescope/stpipe/docs/source/model_library.rst

 - "exptype" for the exposure type with a string value describing the type of exposure (for example "science" or "background")

-Although not required "group_id" (with a string value corresponding to the group name) should be added to each member dictionary (see :ref:`library_association` for more details).
+Although not required, "group_id" (with a string value corresponding to the group name) should be added to each member dictionary (see :ref:`library_association` for more details).